concur/developer.concur.com/api-reference/invoice/vendors/vendors-resource.markdown

 ## Description

 A vendor sends an invoice for a purchase.
 The Vendors resource can be used to manage information about vendors.
+The client remains the system-of-record for vendors.

 ## Version